mcfanda/mqtt_monitor/README.md

    on_timeout: server controller restart

 ```

+This rule publish to "monitor/controller/status" topic (send:) every 600 secs.
+When the message is published, it waits 5 secs (timeout:)
+for the boker to reply in the "monitor/controller/ok" topic.
+If the broker replies the "on_message:" command is executed in a shell,
+otherwise the command in the "on_timeout:" is execute.

+Allowed keys are:

     - send: a topic to publish to inquire the broker
     - send_payload: optional paylaod for the send topic